steqeq/0000/README.md

 <b>Resolution</b>: This issue is under investigation and will be fixed in a future release.

+### OpenCL Kernel Compile Error

+<b>Issue</b>: The OpenCL applications Luxmark and Blender fail with a kernel compile error.

+<b>Resolution</b>: This issue is under investigation and will be fixed in a future release.

 ## Deprecated Features
 The following features are deprecated in the AMD ROCm v3.0 release.